|

 Gorillas

-are undeniably the most unique primate that survives in
+are undeniably the most unique primate that survives

-Africa. |
+Central Africa. |

 There

 are four gorilla species.
-Namely

-the Mountain Gorillas, Western Lowland Gorillas,
+Namely the Mountain Gorillas, Western Lowland

-Lowland Gorillas and the rare
+Gorillas, Eastern Lowland Gorillas and the

-can also be found. |
+Within these species variations can also be found. |

 |

-Aptly name for his silver "saddle".
+name for his silver "saddle".
+Although

 mountain gorillas are frequently

-portrayed as aggressive, dangerous killers, perhaps due
+portrayed as aggressive, dangerous killers, perhaps

-the day.
-This point was
+during the day.
+This point

-originally proven by
+was originally proven by

 Dian Fossey when

-showing the gorilla "Peanuts" touching Fossey's
+photographs showing the gorilla "Peanuts"

-human being and a wild gorilla. |
+contact between a human being and a wild gorilla. |

 Male